|Home||Lighting Control||Micro Fusion||Electricity||Climate Change||Contacts||Links|

 The present implementation of the OPA FIT allows unconstrained generators using renewable energy sources to operate at random times and sell the electricity that they generate to the grid at a fixed rate.
-With the exception of solar generation the present OPA FIT does not adequately reward reliable generation that is coincident with the provincial electricity demand peak and pays too much for electricity that is generated at times of low electricity demand.
+The present OPA FIT does not adequately reward reliable generation that is coincident with the provincial electricity demand peak and pays too much for electricity that is generated but not stored at times of low electricity demand.
 The present OPA FIT implicitly assumes that there is always uncommitted dispatchable energy generation and energy storage available for system balancing.
-However, after closure of coal fuelled electricity generation, there is relatively little low cost system balancing generation.
+However, as coal fuelled electricity generation is closed, the amount of available low cost system balancing generation will decrease.

 A problem with the present OPA FIT implementation is that it does not consider the costs of energy storage for balancing renewable generation.
-The OPA FIT should financially reward renewable generators that have sufficient on-site energy storage to maintain close to a 100% daily capacity factor and should pay more for late summer generation than for early spring generation.
+The OPA FIT should financially reward renewable generators that have sufficient on-site energy storage to maintain close to a 100% daily capacity factor.

 Another problem with the present OPA FIT implementation is that participating generators are not required to contribute to grid voltage regulation.
 Hence these FIT generators reduce system reliability and increase the black start and voltage instability problems.
-These issues will become major in the future.
-The FIT program should be modified now to address these matters.
+While these issues are small now, they will become major if renewable generation is allowed to proliferate to meet its potential.
+The OPA FIT program should be modified now to address these matters.

 OPA FIT AND OPA MICROFIT COMPENSATION PROBLEMS: